pivotal/docs-tas-adapter/install.md

       -extensions SAN -config <(cat /etc/ssl/openssl.cnf <(printf "[ SAN ]\nsubjectAltName='DNS:<API-FQDN>'")) \
      -days 365
     ```

-1. List the installation settings for the `application-service-adapter` package.

-    ```bash
-    tanzu package available get application-service-adapter.vmware.com/0.1.0 --values-schema --namespace tas-adapter-install
-    ```

-    It should output a list of settings:

-    ```
-    | Retrieving package details for application-service-adapter.vmware.com/0.1.0...
-      KEY                         DEFAULT  TYPE     DESCRIPTION
-      api_ingress.fqdn                     string   FQDN used to access the CF API api_ingress.replicas        1        integer  Desired number of API instances api_ingress.tls.crt                  string   TLS certificate for the CF API (PEM format) api_ingress.tls.key                  string   TLS private key for the CF API (PEM format) kpack_image_tag_prefix               string   Container registry repository where staged, runnable app images (Droplets) will be stored package_registry_base_path           string   Container registry repository where uploaded app source code (Packages) will be stored
-    ```

-## <a id="configure-installation-settings"></a>Configuring the installation settings
-1. Create a `tas-adapter-values.yml` file with the desired installation settings, following the schema specified for the package.
+1. Create a `tas-adapter-values.yml` file with the desired installation settings, following the package setting schema.

     You can use the following sample as a template: